 The academy leaders will normally seek to discuss any concerns about a pupil with their parents.
-The Designated Safeguarding Lead Jacqui Ferris, deputy or alternate DSL will make contact with the parent in the event of a concern, suspicion or disclosure.
+The DSL Jacqui Ferris or deputy will contact the parent in the event of a concern, suspicion or disclosure.

 However, if the academy believes that notifying parents could increase the risk to the child, exacerbate the problem or compromise the safety of a staff member, advice will first be sought from Children's Social Care.